Dress appropriately for comfort and to help prevent hypothermia. Most of Kananaskis Country’s waterways are very cold, even in mid-summer.

 - If self-rescue is not possible, concentrate on establishing a way to keep your airway clear.
 Have a good position to maintain body heat and wait for rescue.

-- If your water craft floats, it is much easier for rescue personnel to see than you on the water alone.
+- If your watercraft floats, it is much easier for rescue personnel to see than you on the water alone.

 - 1 hour before unconsciousness sets in due to hypothermia